getcellm/cellm/README.md

 We then use autofill to apply the prompt to many papers.
 Simple and powerful.

-Green denotes a correct classification and read denotes and incorrect classification.
+Green cells denote correct classifications and red cells denote and incorrect classifications.
 The models _will_ make mistakes at times and it is your responsibility to cross-validate if a model is accurate enough for your use case and upgrade model or use another approach if not.

 ## Getting Started

 ### Requirements

-- Windows
+- Windows 10 or higher
 - [.NET 9.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 - [Excel 2010 or higher (desktop app)](https://www.microsoft.com/en-us/microsoft-365/excel)

 ### Install

-1. Go to the [Release page](https://github.com/getcellm/cellm/releases) and download `Cellm-AddIn64-packed.xll` and `appsettings.json`.
+1. Go to the [Release page](https://github.com/getcellm/cellm/releases) and download `Cellm-AddIn64.xll` and `appsettings.json`.
 Put them in the _same_ folder.

 2. Double-click on `Cellm-AddIn64-packed.xll`.
 Excel will open and install Cellm.